cosign-io/cosign-cli/README.md

 ```
 # Installation

-you should get a print like above on your terminal with the following steps:
+you should get a print like above with the following steps:
 ```
-npm install cosign-cli
+$ npm install cosign-cli
-cosign
+$ cosign-cli
 ```

 After installing cosign-cli, continue to: